No products in the cart.

 You also have the option to set filters to prevent kids or someone else accessing content you’d rather they didn’t.

 All in all, the security options are what you’d expect from a top of the range mobile hotspot.

 One advantage of mobile hotspots is that the hardware inside is pretty compact.
 Other that a single PCB and a couple of connectors, there’s little else of note.
 This leaves tons of room for a large battery, and Netgear haven’t disappointed.
 The huge 4340 mAh battery will provide up to 22 hrs of use if there is just a single device connection in use.
 More devices will use more power, of course.

 A neat feature is the ability to charge your phone from the Unite Explore.
 Simply connect the two with the adapter, and the phone will charge as though it is connected to a power source.
 Charging speed isn’t particularly fast, it is worth noting.
 It is, though, certainly a great backup in case of power emergencies.

-It would be easy for companies like Netgear to just churn out basic plastic boxes with some sort of air card installed, and not much more.
+In this review of the Netgear Unite Explore 815 , it’s easy to see why it is a mighty hotspot.
+It would be easy for companies like Netgear to just produce basic plastic boxes with some sort of air card installed, and not much more.
 To be fair, though, with the Unite Explore, they’ve created something worthy of the flagship tag.